CLappin/test/README.md

     $ Running from the zipped sources
     1. Download the zipped sources via the "Clone or download" button using "Download Zip" button
     2. Unzip the sources
-    3. Proceed to step 1 in Running in GUI mode.

 # Libero Projects